 Preview how Mucor will fill in your pattern before committing to a print — based on the neural cellular automaton from our research.

-A science-fair project that's genuinely cutting-edge: build a laser machine, grow bio-art, and have research-backed results to present.
+A hands-on DIY biology project that's genuinely cutting-edge: build a laser machine, grow bio-art, and have research-backed results to present — perfect for science fair, homeschool, or after-school clubs.

 An interdisciplinary unit covering engineering, biology, and computational design — with a concrete, shareable outcome every student makes.